Luodian/Otter/docs/mimicit_format.md

 We mainly use one integrate dataset format and we refer it to MIMIC-IT format since.

-The mimic-it format contains the following data yaml file
+The mimic-it format contains the following data yaml file.
+Within this data yaml file, you could assign the path of the instruction json file and the image parquet file, and also the number of samples you want to use.
+The number of samples within each group will be uniformly sampled, and the `number_samples / total_numbers`` will decide sampling ratio of each dataset.

 ```yaml
 IMAGE_TEXT: